shaq4dev/biblexplosiongroup.org/readme.md

     * sticky navigation on all pages
     * navigation dropdown
     * Eventually create a sign up and sign in feature, also a {become a partner} feature to accept safe donations.
-    * Accept feedback and suggestions
+    * Accept feedback and suggestions {Including Bug reports}
-    * Report bugs
+    * Light and dark version designs

 )